 This is the first location for this Japanese chain bakery in the US.
 They specialize in tarts made from cream cheese mousse, and it’s inside the Westfield Mall, so you can get a few while you’re out shopping for designer t shirts.

 School Night is a bar and restaurant inside The Pearl event space in Dogpatch.
 The bar focuses on cocktails made from pisco, agave, and whiskey, and the kitchen uses a wood-fired oven to make things like baby back ribs, blistered vegetables, and tacos al pastor.
-It’s open to the public Sunday through Wednesday and used for private events Thursday through Saturday.
+It’s open to the public Monday through Thursday and used for private events Friday and Saturday.

 We checked out School Night and put it on our Hit List.